• Skip to primary navigation

 • Nucleation in Reversible Phase Transformations

-Magnetic domains in NiCoMnSnFerrocaloric materials (magnetocaloric, barocaloric, elastocaloric, electrocaloric) transform a changes in an external field to a change in the temperature or entropy of a system.
+Magnetic domains in NiCoMnSnFerrocaloric materials (magnetocaloric, barocaloric, elastocaloric, electrocaloric) serve as transducers, transforming changes in an external field to a change in the temperature or entropy of a system.
 This can be used to design high-efficiency refrigeration cycles or heat pumps.
 Despite this promise, transformation kinetics, thermodynamic irreversibilities, and other real aspects of the first order phase transformation detract from the ability of thermodynamic cycles to perform useful work.
 We have:

 • Identified methods to modify the hysteresis in caloric effect materials